I’m going to make a very bold statement here:

 - There is a drop off point for all coaches behind the Rotterdam Centraal, so if you need to get a connecting train or metro just head on inside the station for more information.
 For the Rotterdam metro map click here.

-Needless to say, after my first non-stop 8-hour couch journey had left me in a miserable state vowing never to set foot on a bus in Europe again, I did in fact end up another bus from Paris to Rotterdam, this time with Eurolines, as on the day I needed to travel there was a not-so-convenient rail-strike going on in Brussels.
+Needless to say, after my first non-stop 8-hour couch journey had left me in a miserable state vowing never to set foot on a bus in Europe again, I did in fact end up another bus from Paris to Rotterdam.
+This time I went with Eurolines, as on the day I needed to travel there was a not-so-convenient rail-strike going on in Brussels.

 At €43 the bus was more expensive than Megabus, and the wifi wasn’t nearly as good.
 Another benefit that Megabus had over Eurolines was the provision of plug sockets for each row – really useful at times when I was neither sleeping nor reading and guilted myself in to getting some work done and not completely wasting a whole day’s travel.